dw-data/brazil-road-traffic-deaths/README.md

 This story consists of an analysis of the historical evolution of Brazilian road traffic deaths, which are also compared to worldwide trends.

 For the Brazilian road traffic deaths, we used data from the Ministry of Health, taken from the [Datasus mortality monitoring platform](https://datasus.saude.gov.br/mortalidade-desde-1996-pela-cid-10).
 The [2000-2021 population estimates](https://datasus.saude.gov.br/populacao-residente) were also taken from Datasus.
+For the 2022 population, we performed a simple linear regression with the 2000-2021 population estimates.

 Data about the composition of the Brazilian fleet comes from the [Ministry of Transportation](https://www.gov.br/transportes/pt-br/assuntos/transito/conteudo-Senatran/frota-de-veiculos-2023).